Rhynchosauria: Description

 Rhynchosaurs were herbivores, and at times abundant (in some fossil localities accounting for 40 to 60% of specimens found), with stocky bodies and a powerful beak.
 Early primitive forms, like Mesosuchus and Howesia, were generally small, typically lizard-like in build, and had skulls rather similar to the early diapsid Youngina, except for the beak and a few other features.
+Later and more advanced genera grew upto 2.25 metres or more in length, like in the case of an articulated specimen from Lower Maleri Formation.
+The hind feet were equipped with massive claws, presumably for digging up roots and tubers by backwards scratching of the hind limbs.
+Rhynchosaurs probably had a semi-erect posture (intermediate between most reptiles, which have a sprawling posture, and dinosaurs and mammals, which acquired an erect posture with a narrow stance).

-Later and more advanced genera grew to up to two meters in length.
-The skull in these forms were short, broad, and triangular, becoming much wider than long in the most advanced forms like Hyperodapedon (= Scaphonyx), with a deep cheek region, and the premaxilla extending outwards and downwards to form the upper beak.
-The broad skull would have accommodated powerful jaw muscles.
-The lower jaw was also deep, and when the mouth was closed it clamped firmly into the maxilla (upper jaw), like the blade of a penknife closing into its handle.
+The skulls of later rhynchosaurs were short, broad, and triangular, becoming much wider than long in the most advanced forms like Hyperodapedon.
+The toothless premaxilla bone, at the tip of the snout, extended outwards and downwards to form the upper beak.
+The broad skull had a deep cheek region which would have accommodated powerful jaw muscles.
+The lower jaw was also deep, and when the mouth was closed it clamped firmly into the maxilla (upper edge of the jaw), like the blade of a penknife closing into its handle.
 This scissors-like action would have enabled rhynchosaurs to cut up tough plant material.
-Rhynchosaur teeth had a unique condition known as ankylothecodonty, similar to the acrodonty of modern tuataras and some lizards but differing in the presence of deep roots.

-The teeth were unusual; those in the maxilla and palate were modified into broad tooth plates.
-The hind feet were equipped with massive claws, presumably for digging up roots and tubers by backwards scratching of the hind limbs.
+The teeth were unusual; those in the maxilla and palate were modified into broad tooth plates, with multiple rows of grinding teeth interspersed with grooves that shear against the lower jaw.
+Many rhynchosaur species can be distinguished from each other by the structure of their tooth plates.
 They had a fixed number of teeth, and similar to elephants, those that were further back in the jaws replaced teeth that were worn out as the animal grew in size and the teeth were worn out because of a diet of very tough plants.
-In the end, they likely starved to death.

-Like many animals of this time, they had a worldwide distribution, being found across Pangea.
-These abundant animals might have died out suddenly at the end of the Carnian (Middle of the Late Triassic period), perhaps as a result of the extinction of the Dicroidium flora on which they may have fed.
-On the other hand, Spielmann, Lucas and Hunt (2013) described three distal ends of humeri from early-mid Norian Bull Canyon Formation in New Mexico, which they interpreted as bones of rhynchosaurs belonging to the species Otischalkia elderae; thus, the fossils might indicate that rhynchosaurs survived until the Norian.
-These fossils were later reinterpreted as belonging to malerisaurine azendohsaurids.
+Rhynchosaur teeth were ankylothecodont, similar to the acrodonty of modern tuataras and some lizards, but differing in the presence of deep roots.